Computer Science Waec Syllabus

 • Central Processing Unit Components of C.P.U.: Arithmetic and logic unit, the control unit

-• The function of ALU and Control Unit Combination of the CPU and Memory Unit as a system unit should be mentioned.
+• The function of ALU and Control Unit The combination of the CPU and memory unit as a system unit should be mentioned.

 • Memory Unit Types of Memory Unit: Primary and Secondary Memory